Rainfall deficiencies increase for the east after drier than average June

 Very much above average - rainfalls in the highest 10% of historical totals.

-Rainfall totals in excess of 100 mm were recorded in western Tasmania, and elevated areas of the Victorian Alps.
-The highest weekly total was 138 mm at Lake Margaret in western Tasmania.
+Rainfall totals in excess of 50 mm were recorded in isolated areas in southeast Queensland and the far southwest coast of Western Australia.
+The highest weekly total was 95 mm at Cape Moreton Lighthouse in Queensland.

 Impact of recent rainfall on deficits

-The Drought Statement, issued on 5 April 2018, discusses rainfall deficits over Australia for the 12-month (April 2017–March 2018) period.
+The Drought Statement, issued on 10 July 2018, discusses rainfall deficits over Australia for the 6-month (January–June 2018) and 15-month (April 2017–June 2018) periods.
 Rainfall deficit maps are available for these periods as well as for standard periods.

-The maps below show the percentage of mean rainfall that has been received for the rainfall deficit period for the 12-month periods ending 17 April 2018.
+The maps below show the percentage of mean rainfall that has been received for the rainfall deficit period for the 6-month and 15-month periods ending 17 July 2018.

 Product code: IDCKGRWAR0